 13 Famous Andrew Wyeth Paintings To Know in 2024

 Almost everyone knows famous works from Pollock, Van Gogh and da Vinci, but if you don’t already, you should also know about the best Andrew Wyeth paintings.
-Wyeth was a well-known American artist whose star continues to rise even after his passing in 2009.
+Wyeth was a well-known American artist, and even one of the most famous painters in modern times, whose star continues to rise even after his passing in 2009.
 His realist-style paintings were done in a Regionalist style and many are so detailed you’d think they’re photographs.
 If you haven’t yet heard of Andrew Wyeth paintings or his life story, you’ll soon be a fan.

 While some might describe his work as melancholic, due to the moody, earthy hues and sometimes somber scenes, he prefers to think of it as thoughtful.
 A man who loved solitude and received no formal training managed to reach stardom in the 20th century, with many of his works still on display at the world-famous Museum of Modern Art in New York among other museums.